 Suppose an error in execution occurs as one of these operators processes an "offending row".
 It is easy for the operator to detect the error, but not so easy to determine who to tell, and how.
 The prepare-time context, which pointed to a live JDBC client thread waiting for news, is gone.
 Running on a RAMP, the relational operator performs one step in a large computation: it has no idea what SQL statement has failed, and which clients are affected.

 The Control Node has that information, so the error message is relayed from the relational operator to the Control Node to the client.

 However, this mechanism is not complete in the current s-Server release.
 Consequently some kinds of execution errors are not reported directly to a client, namely:

 The same problem holds with a pump: the client context which created or started the pump is gone, and the pump is executing as a "server daemon" thread.

 The workaround for this defect is to check the s-Server log for the pertinent error messages or warnings.
 (See the next topic regarding how to see errors from a remote client via streams.)

-The s-Server records every error and warning with an entry in the s-Server log, using the standard java logging mechanism.
-Configuration of system tracing is explained in the topic Configuring System Parameters in the SQLstream Administrator Guide.
+The s-Server records every error and warning in the s-Server trace log, using the standard Java logging mechanism.
+Configuration of system tracing is explained in the topic Using and Managing Trace Files in the SQLstream Administrator Guide.
 Fatal errors have level FATAL, regular errors have level SEVERE, and warnings have level WARNING.
 In its default configuration the s-Server also logs major events -- such as the start of execution of any SQL statement -- at level INFO.
 Thus INFO messages in the log appearing shortly before a SEVERE message often indicate the context of an error.

-As a very simple illustration, consider again the stream:
+As a very simple illustration, consider the stream:

 orders (order_id INTEGER NOT NULL, customer_id INTEGER NOT NULL, item_count INTEGER, total_cost DECIMAL(8,2), comment VARCHAR(128));